situmtech/situm-sdk-js/README.md

 ### API Reference

-Run `npm run docs` to build the API reference documentation from jsdoc annotations.
+Run `npm run doc` to build the API reference documentation from jsdoc annotations.

 Once the task is done, you can visit `docs/public/index.html` to check the reference

 ### General documentation

 You can read the general documentation that is published at [https://situm.com/en/docs/sdk-js/](https://situm.com/en/docs/sdk-js/) also in this repo.
-They are written in Markdown.

 Warning: internal links in these documents don't work.
 They are replaced when the documentation is published in [https://situm.com/](https://situm.com/en/docs/sdk-js/)